Socialist Party of Senegal: Political history

 There was no legal political opposition to the Socialist Party of Senegal until 1974, which is when Abdoulaye Wade obtained legal permission from Senghor to create a new party.
 He created the Senegalese Democratic Party.
 Starting in 1978, Wade's party began to start winning seats in the National Assembly.
 This was the beginning of Senegal moving from an essentially single-party system into a more competitive system.
 Leopold Sedar Senghor voluntarily resigned from position of president in 1980 and Abdou Diouf came into power as Senghor's hand-picked successor.
 Senghor became the first African head of state to voluntarily retire.

 In the 2000 presidential election, the Socialist Party of Senegal was defeated and was no longer the ruling party for the first time in 40 years.
 Abdou Diouf, the 19-year incumbent of the Socialist Party, was defeated by Abdoulaye Wade.
 The removal of Diouf from office by an election broke the political monopoly the Socialist Party had on Senegal and helped establish Senegal as one of the African countries with the most advanced democracies.
 Senegal became one of the first African countries to remove the head of government by voting instead of a coup or violent measures.
 Wade was the candidate from the Senegalese Democratic Party and had been the leader of the political opposition against the Socialist Party for about 25 years.

 In the 2007 and 2012 presidential elections, Ousmane Tanor Dieng unsuccessfully ran.
-In 2007, the Socialist Party participated in a boycott of the June 2007 parliamentary elections and has not held seats in the National Assembly since.Since 2012 the party has run in the parliamentary elections as part of the United in Hope coalition, the coalition of the presidential majority in support of Macky Sall.
+In 2007, the Socialist Party participated in a boycott of the June 2007 parliamentary elections and has not held seats in the National Assembly since.
+Since 2012 the party has run in the parliamentary elections as part of the United in Hope coalition, the coalition of the presidential majority in support of Macky Sall.

-Electoral history
+Election results

 Presidential elections

 Senegal is a republic with a presidency.
 The president is elected every 7 years (previously every 5 years until 2001 and between 2007 and 2012) by the adult Senegalese population.
-The March 2000 presidential election ended 40 years of dominance by the Socialist Party of Senegal.

-In the 2000 presidential election, the party's candidate, incumbent president Abdou Diouf, was defeated by the leader of the Senegalese Democratic Party, Abdoulaye Wade, in a second round of voting.
+The 2000 Senegalese presidential election ended 40 years of dominance by the Socialist Party of Senegal.
+The party's candidate, incumbent president Abdou Diouf, was defeated by the leader of the Senegalese Democratic Party, Abdoulaye Wade, in a second round of voting.
 Diouf received the most votes, 41.3%, in the first round, but in the second round he received only 41.51% against Wade.

-Ousmane Tanor Dieng was the party's candidate in the February 2007 presidential election; he took third place with 13.56% of the vote.
-He was also the candidate in the 2012 presidential election and lost again.
-In the 2019 Senegalese presidential election a candidate did not run.
+Ousmane Tanor Dieng was the party's candidate in the 2007 Senegalese presidential election; he took third place with 13.56% of the vote.
+He was also the candidate in the 2012 Senegalese presidential election and lost again.
+In the 2019 Senegalese presidential election, the party did not field a candidate.